Phoebe Pool: Soviet spy

 In January 1934 Arnold Deutsch, an NKVD agent, was sent to London.
 Peter Wright, the author of Spycatcher (1987), claims that Deutsch established a spy network based around the University of Oxford.
 This included Phoebe Pool, Jenifer Hart, Bernard Floud and Goronwy Rees.

 In 1963, Michael Straight faced a background check in response to an offer of government employment in Washington, D.C., and decided voluntarily to inform family friend and presidential special assistant Arthur M. Schlesinger, Jr. about his communist connections at Cambridge.
 This led directly to the exposure of Blunt as the recruiter of the Cambridge Five spy ring, who on 23 April 1964 admitted to Arthur S. Martin being a Soviet agent and named twelve other associates as spies including Phoebe Pool.
 Blunt told Martin that Pool had worked as his courier in the 1930s.
 MI5 arranged for Anita Brookner, another member of the Courtauld staff, to interview Pool.
 Pool confirmed Blunt's story and admitted passing messages with Hart to the Floud brothers from "Otto", identified as Arnold Deutsch.
 John Costello pointed out in his Mask of Treachery (1988) that "[t]his suggested that the Cambridge ring had spread its tentacles to Oxford."

-Phoebe Pool committed suicide in December 1971 by throwing herself under a train.
+Phoebe Pool died by suicide in December 1971 by throwing herself under a train.